solomonrosemite/note-companion/README.md

 # Note Companion AI (prev.
 File Organizer 2000)

-Note Companion is an AI-powered Obsidian plugin that automatically organizes and formats your notes—so you don’t have to.
+Note Companion is an AI-powered Obsidian plugin that automatically organizes and formats your notes—so you don't have to.

 <p>
   <a href="https://notecompanion.ai/"><img src="https://img.shields.io/badge/Try-Note%20Companion-7852ee?style=flat&logoColor=white" alt="Try Note Companion"></a>